 And our team has seen time and again that consumers who use these cards often hit walls of resistance when they try to dispute a fraudulent charge.

 Unfortunately, there are no current laws that force a company issuing a prepaid debit card to conduct a traditional credit card style chargeback investigation.
-And I currently have several active cases that involve consumers who are trying to dispute fraudulent charges on prepaid debit cards (stay tuned).

 So why use a prepaid debit card?

 As Powers alluded to, prepaid debit cards are typically used by consumers who don’t meet the criteria for traditional bank accounts or credit cards.
-With their often high transaction and monthly fees and lack of comprehensive consumer protection, these prepaid debit cards have been criticized as taking advantage of the middle to low-income consumer population.
+With their often high transaction and monthly fees and lack of comprehensive consumer protection, these prepaid debit cards have been criticized as taking advantage of the middle to the low-income consumer population.

 But to be fair, with no monthly fee, the American Express Bluebird card appears to have some of the most consumer-friendly policies with its prepaid debit card.